- Address: Caracoles 166, San Pedro de Atacama, Chile

 While you can find a lot of astronomical photographs on the web, there is nothing like the experience of visual observing.
 Everybody has seen images of Saturn, but the first time you really see the planet with your own eyes through a telescope becomes a moment to remember.

 We have the largest park of telescopes of any public observatory in south America (between 20 and 60cm diameter), correctly aligned to always provide the best possible view, in order to let you discover some of the incredible views the sky has to offer.
 These telescopes are correctly maintained, and we use only high quality eyepieces to provide clear, sharp wide angle views.
 Our 720cm telescope is currently the largest touristic telescope in South America (waiting for our 1m15 telescope which will be really another story).
 We have also 60cm, 45cm and other smaller telescopes.
 What is hard to see in a 30cm telescope becomes quite visible, some stars show very vivid colors, and some nebulae start to be visible in color (normally, at night, we see in black and white).

 Our tours are ending around a warm drink to talk a little bit before returning to San Pedro.
 The tours last two hours and a half.
 The schedule vary during the year (later during the summer, i.e. january and february).

-The price is 20000 pesos per person, and includes the transport from and to San Pedro, the tour and a warm drink.
+The price is 20000 pesos per person till the end of 2017, then will be 25000 pesos, and includes the transport from and to San Pedro, the tour and a warm drink.